robincoenen/data-structures/01_week01/readme.md

-general structure of functions. tried to use async/await but were not able to work it out -> follow-up **illustrative image**
-Extract, original made by robert tinney, used for BYTE magazine, october 1980, volume 5, number 10, found here: https://archive.org/details/byte-magazine-1980-10
+general structure of functions. tried to use async/await but were not able to work it out -> follow-up **illustrative image** extract, original image made by robert tinney, used for BYTE magazine, october 1980, volume 5, number 10, found here: https://archive.org/details/byte-magazine-1980-10